K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- In his three matchups against the Bears, Osborn's seven receiving yards average is 44.5 less than his over/under for Sunday's game (51.5).
+- Against the Bears, Osborn has averaged seven receiving yards per game in his three career matchups, 44.5 fewer than his over/under for Sunday's game.

-- The 210.8 yards per game the Bears are conceding through the air makes them the NFL's fourth-ranked pass defense.
+- The Bears have the NFL's fourth-ranked pass defense this season, yielding 210.8 yards per game through the air.

 - With 28 passing TDs conceded this year, the Bears defense is ranked 24th in the league.